richardsamuels/lobster-redirect/README.md

 ## Installation
 ### Chrome/Chromium
-Open [chrome://extensions](chrome://extensions) and drag and drop the CRX file from the [releases page](https://github.com/richardsamuels/lobster-redirect/releases)
+Open [chrome://extensions](chrome://extensions), toggle Developer mode enabled (upper right hand corner) and drag and drop the CRX file from the [releases page](https://github.com/richardsamuels/lobster-redirect/releases)

 ### Firefox
-Open [about:config](about:config), and search for "xpinstall.signatures.required".
-Ensure this value is set to false.

-Then open [about:Addons](about:Addons) and drag and drop the CRX file from the [releases page](https://github.com/richardsamuels/lobster-redirect/releases)
+Open [about:Addons](about:Addons) and drag and drop the XPI file from the [releases page](https://github.com/richardsamuels/lobster-redirect/releases)